Kyle Reese: Terminator Genisys (2015)

 Reese is portrayed by Jai Courtney in Terminator Genisys, and by Bryant Prince as Reese's 12-year-old self.
 His history is similar to James Cameron's established canon and is John Connor's (Jason Clarke) lieutenant.
 In the film, it is revealed that Reese is of Irish descent on his mother's side, and as the film serves as a reboot of the series instead of a sequel to Salvation, Reese is depicted as having been found as a child by Connor himself, and his interactions with Star and Marcus Wright are absent.

-In 2029, Connor sends Reese back through time to protect Sarah Connor (Emilia Clarke), then the latter witnesses Connor being attacked by Skynet (in its physical form) and a temporal paradox occurs afterward before Kyle reaching his destination.
-He discovers that Sarah Connor has been raised and trained by a reprogrammed T-800 (Schwarzenegger), creating an alternate timeline and thus making Kyle a remnant of the previous.
+In 2029, Connor sends Reese back through time to protect Sarah Connor (Emilia Clarke).
+As he is being sent back, he witnesses Connor being attacked by Skynet (in its physical form) and a temporal paradox occurs before Kyle reaches his destination.
+He discovers that Sarah Connor has been raised and trained by a reprogrammed T-800 (Schwarzenegger), creating an alternate timeline and thus making Kyle a remnant of the previous one.
 In the changed timeline, Skynet has transformed John into a T-3000 tasked with ensuring Genisys - this timeline's precursor to Skynet - becomes active.
-At the same time, Reese continues to exist, as his parents still met, though under different circumstances, and it is his knowledge of Genisys through his new memories before the timeline's change that enables them to travel forward to 2017 instead of 1997.
-The reprogrammed T-800, Sarah and Reese defeat Genisys and the T-3000/John, and Reese meets his 12 year old equivalent in the active timeline and instructs him to repeat a warning mantra each morning, deliberately creating a temporal causal loop to ensure he already knows his task in the future.
+At the same time, Reese continues to exist, as his parents still met (though under different circumstances), and it is his knowledge of Genisys through his new memories before the timeline's change that enables them to travel forward to 2017 instead of 1997.
+The reprogrammed T-800, Sarah, and Reese defeat Genisys and the T-3000/John, and Reese meets his 12-year-old equivalent in the active timeline and instructs him to repeat a warning mantra each morning, deliberately creating a temporal causal loop to ensure he already knows his task in the future.